ecodynlab/GALUP/Modules 2/module1.md

 - Please complete [Exercise 1](https://github.com/ecodynlab/GALUP/blob/main/ExercisesM2/Exercise1.md)

 **5.2 Conducting linear time series analyses across large regions**<br>
+- In this example, we will fit linear trends to all pixels across a large region and will assess how trends vary geographically for different parameters.
 - Copy the script [Linear Time Series Fitting](https://github.com/ecodynlab/GALUP/wiki/Scripts#04_time_series_linear_fit) and paste into GEE editor,
 - variables **ST_DATE** and **EN_DATE** specify the start and end dates,
 - function **createTimeBand** adds a 'time band' to any image.
 Think of this as adding the date column to your excel sheet.
 This will form the X-axis.